 Another month done, another monthly meeting completed.
 As we try and always do David and I caught up in person yesterday to look back at the month that has just ended and plan for the one that has just started.
 Here is what the raw numbers look like as of the end of August 2020:

 ~ We are 1o Psychologists strong; not a mind coach in sight

 ~ We have delivered 4400 months of sport psychology / mental training since moving to the monthly approach to consulting in 2010.

 ~ Together we have worked with a total of 925 performance clients over the last 10 years.
-Some of these clients are sporting organisations so although our sport psychologists / performance psychologists might assist dozen of individuals at a certain club or franchise this still only counts as a single client.
+Some of these clients are sporting organisations so although our sport psychologists/performance psychologists might assist a dozen individuals at a certain club or franchise this still only counts as a single client.

 Monday 31st August 2020

-Plans for my home office starting to come alone.
+Plans for my home office starting to come along.
 This is the bad boy I have in mind.
 My time working from Moss Vale Working Spaces will likely wrap up this year as the need for face-to-face sessions has gone from low to zero in 2020.
 The real advantage of working from an office at the bottom of your garden is that I will be able to work in sprints.
-This is the concept of working with 100% concentration / conviction for about 2 hours and then taking a proper 30 – 45 min break.
-I have tried this at Moss Vale and it’s very hard and there is nothing much for me to do during the breaks.
+This is the concept of working with 100% concentration/conviction for about 2 hours and then taking a proper 30 – 45 minute break.
+I have tried this at Moss Vale and it’s very hard as there is nothing much for me to do during the breaks.
 At home, I can do some gardening, pop up to the house for a proper meal, play with the kids etc.

-To learn more about working in sprint read this great article here.
-Even better give it a go and see if you like it.
+To learn more about working in sprints read this great article here.
+Even better give it a go and see if you like it